kohnakagawa/PPLKiller/README.md

+NOTE:

+This fork is the patched version of PPLKiller that can run in Windows 10 on ARM.

 # Overview
 PPLKiller ('Protected Processes Light killer', not 'people killer') is a kernel mode driver that disables Protected Process Light protection on all running processes.